-- c) Appropriate levels of per occurrence insurance coverage for workers' compensation and any other insurance coverage required by Federal or State law. - 5.9.2 The Contractor shall deposit with the HSEO, on or before the effective date of the Contract, certificate(s) of insurance necessary to satisfy the HSEO that the provisions of the Contract have been complied with, and to keep such insurance in effect and provide the certificate(s) of insurance to the HSEO during the entire term of the Contract.
-Upon request by the State, the Contractor must furnish a copy of the policy or policies. - 5.9.3 The Contractor shall immediately provide written notice to the State should any of the insurance policies evidenced on its Certificate of Insurance form be cancelled, limited in scope, or not renewed upon expiration. - 5.9.4 The certificates of insurance shall contain the following clauses: - a) "The State of Hawai'i is added as an additional insured with respect to operations performed for the State of Hawai'i." - b) "It is agreed that any insurance maintained by the State of Hawai'i will apply in excess of, and not contribute to, insurance provided by this policy." - 5.9.5 Failure of the Contractor to provide and keep in force such insurance shall constitute a material default under the Contract, entitling the State to exercise any or all of the remedies provided in the Contract (including without limitation terminating the Contract).
-The procuring of any required policy or policies of insurance shall not be construed to limit the Contractor's liability hereunder, or to fulfill the indemnification provisions of the Contract.
-Notwithstanding said policy or policies of insurance, the Contractor shall be responsible for the full and total amount of any damage, injury, or loss caused by the Contractor's negligence or neglect in the provision of services under the Contract.
+- c) Appropriate levels of per occurrence insurance coverage for workers' compensation and any other insurance coverage required by Federal or State law. - 6.9.2 The CONTRACTOR shall submit to HSEO, on or before the effective date of the Contract, certificate(s) of insurance necessary to satisfy HSEO that the provisions of the Contract have been complied with, and to keep such insurance in effect and provide the certificate(s) of insurance to HSEO during the entire term of the Contract.
+Upon request by the State, the CONTRACTOR must furnish a copy of the policy or policies. - 6.9.3 The CONTRACTOR shall immediately provide written notice to the State should any of the insurance policies evidenced on its Certificate of Insurance form be cancelled, limited in scope, or not renewed upon expiration. - 6.9.4 The certificates of insurance shall contain the following clauses: - a) "The State of Hawai'i is added as an additional insured with respect to operations performed for the State of Hawai'i." - b) "It is agreed that any insurance maintained by the State of Hawai'i will apply in excess of, and not contribute to, insurance provided by this policy." - 6.9.5 Failure of the CONTRACTOR to provide and keep in force such insurance shall constitute a material default under the Contract, entitling the State to exercise any or all of the remedies provided in the Contract (including without limitation terminating the Contract).
+The procuring of any required policy or policies of insurance shall not be construed to limit the CONTRACTOR's liability hereunder, or to fulfill the indemnification provisions of the Contract.
+Notwithstanding said policy or policies of insurance, the CONTRACTOR shall be responsible for the full and total amount of any damage, injury, or loss caused by the CONTRACTOR's negligence or neglect in the provision of services under the Contract.